niosii/nios-ii-vscode/README.md

-# **Nios II README**
+# **Nios II - Language Support**

-Nios II Assembly Programming Language Support for VSCode
+Nios II Assembly Programming Language Support for VSCode.<br>
+This Extension Provides Basic Syntax Highlight, Snippets for Nios II Assembly, and plans to support intelliSense, and sudocode precompile.

+- If you find a bug, or would like a feature, Please add it as an [Issue](https://github.com/niosii/nios-ii-vscode/issues) or a [Pull-Request](https://github.com/niosii/nios-ii-vscode/pulls)

 ## **Features**

-> Syntax Highlight, Snippets for Nios II Assembly

-\!\[feature X\]\(images/feature-x.png\)
+- Elaborate Syntax Highlighting

+Majorly for education use.<br>
+[Images coming soon]

 ## **Requirements**

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+- Has Visual Studio Code installed :)

 ## **Extension Settings**